-"How do I get started in data science?"
+"How do I get a data science job?"

-"Here's what you need to know: Linear Algebra, Convex Optimization, Differential Equations, Calculus, Algorithms, Distributed Computing, Databases (SQL & NoSQL), Machine Learning, Probabilistic Modeling, Deep Learning, Natural Language Processing, Data Visualization, Data Structures, and don't forget Scala for functional programming, and Hadoop, and Big Data, and Experimental Design, and Functional Analysis, and......"
+"First you have to learn: Linear Algebra, Convex Optimization, Differential Equations, Calculus, Algorithms, Distributed Computing, Databases (SQL & NoSQL), Machine Learning, Probabilistic Modeling, Deep Learning, Natural Language Processing, Data Visualization, and don't forget Scala for functional programming, and Hadoop, and Big Data, and Experimental Design, and Functional Analysis, and......"

 Your eyes glaze over as you see yourself going back to a dimly-lit lecture hall for the rest of your life.